Measurements with Computed Tomography

 • Detector resolution: 2048 × 2048 pixels (measuring range extension to 4096 × 2048 pixels)

-• Detail detectability: up to 500 nm
+• Detail detectability: down to 500 nm

 • Measurement uncertainty: 1 µm